isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 (ℕ.suc x)` case, so this pattern does seem like it might be useful.

 We can define a pattern synonym with the `keyword:pattern` keyword.
-Patterns look exactly like function definitions, except that they build (red) constructors rather than (blue) definitions.
+Patterns look exactly like function definitions, except that they build constructors (highlighted red, and can be used in pattern matches) rather than (blue) function definitions.

 ```agda
   pattern +[1+_] n  = + (ℕ.suc n)